 Parcel delivery by cargo bike to be continued in Berlin

 For the participating parcel delivery services, this project offered the chance to test out parcel delivery using cargo bikes from micro-depots in Berlin.
 Conclusion: in essence, the micro-depot model proved itself in practice.
 The project partners therefore hope to build upon the findings to date and are interested in further stabilising this approach.
 Even when public funding is discontinued (1st July 2019), the parcel delivery services involved will continue to use the current site for a further six months to deliver parcels by cargo bike.
 The Berlin-Pankow district office has already approved use of this area for an extended period.
 Based on these project results, the Senate Administration for the Environment, Transport and Climate Protection has committed to identifying further suitable sites for micro-depots in Berlin together with the local districts and BEHALA.
 The Berlin Senate Administration, as the municipal partner of this pilot project, was very positive: Regine Günther, Senator for the Environment, Transport and Climate Protection, said: “The practice test confirmed in impressive style how modern, environmentally and climate-friendly delivery traffic can work.
 Micro-depots and cargo bikes can be an efficient solution for the last mile of parcel deliveries.
 I am delighted that our pilot project proved so successful.”

-After the successful project, the location moved to the Westhafen.
-The containers are expected to be available for use here from 1 September 2021.
-Another location is planned in Max-Dohrn-Str. near the S-Bahn station Jungfernheide.
+After the successful project, the location moved to the Westhafen and the containers are available for use.
+Another location is planned.

 If you are interested, please contact us at email@example.com.